aj-rom/twitter-clone/README.md

 * Functionality on this site is limited soley to the C & R of CRUD operations.
     * With the exception of U (Update) when they like a certain post.

+## License
+This project is open-sourced under the [MIT License](/LICENSE), feel free to do what you like with it.